The Forestry Act

 Article 54

-In case of destruction, or damage to a conservation forest sufficient to entail injury to the public or others, the offender shall be liable to no more than three years of imprisonment or labor in confinement.
-This sentence may be commuted to a penalty fine of no more than three hundred thousand New Taiwan Dollars (NT$300,000),
+In the event of destruction or damage to a protection forest sufficient to entail injury to the public or others, the offender shall be subject to up to three years of imprisonment or labor in confinement.
+This sentence may be commuted to a penalty fine up to three hundred thousand New Taiwan Dollars (NT$300,000),

 Article 55

-Anyone who undertakes unauthorized land development or occupation of another’s forest or forestland shall be held liable to compensate damages sustained by the injured party.
+Anyone who undertakes unauthorized land development or occupation of another’s forest or forestland shall be liable to compensate for damages sustained by the injured party.

 Article 56